WATCH: 16×9’s “Bus Rape Outrage”

 India’s top court has temporarily stayed the hanging of two of the four men convicted for the 2012 gang rape and murder of Jyoti Singh on a bus in New Delhi.

-The Supreme Court’s order Saturday came in response to a petition filed by an attorney for the two men that said the appeals court that confirmed the death sentence this past week had completely ignored their defence.
+The Supreme Court’s order came in response to a petition filed by an attorney for the two men that said the appeals court that confirmed their death sentence had completely ignored their defence.

 Earlier, defence lawyers pledged to appeal all the way to the Indian Supreme Court, if necessary.